clw8/sarah-portfolio/README.txt

 How to use

-TRunning build.js with node build.js does the following:
+Running build.js with node build.js does the following:

-It takes the app element from each of the files in the view folder THen, it inserts it into the app div in the base.html folder Finally it saves these files TO THE ROOT, i.e. the html files that are on the same level as the build.js file (the view files are left unchanged)
+Comüiles files from the /view folder and puts them in the root ( on the same level as the build.js file ) Creates a file called global--production.css at the root Javascript is compiled from the /js folder to the /dist folder

+So when editing: only edit the files in the /view, /css and /js folders

-So when uploading to a host, DO NOT upload the views folder
+(So when uploading to a host, DO NOT upload the views folder)

-To upload after running 'npm run build':
-Images EXCEPT lab_photography and nature_photography
-dist/main.js and global--production.css

-DON'T upload: css/ or js/ or views/
+When you are ready to upload to the host, run "npm run build" in the terminal And use the output files in the root (html or global--production.css), and in the /dist (for .js files)